hexcamp/hexcamp-dev-blog/content/posts/2025-07-16-search-experiment/index.md

 ![Map of Saanich Neighboorhoods](images/saanich-neighbourhoods.png)

 I made a [crude script](https://github.com/hexcamp/vichex-community-associations/blob/main/fetch-common-crawl.sh) to capture the data for all the community associations.
 I then reserved 2400 hexagons covering all of Victoria, and [allocated hexagons](https://github.com/hexcamp/hexcamp-community-vichex/blob/main/vichex-search-experiment-1.csv) to store each captured web archive based on where they are located on the map.
-Then I uploaded the WARC files to IPFS (with the replayweb.page user interface so they can be viewed).
+Then I uploaded the WARC files to IPFS (with the ReplayWeb.page user interface so they can be viewed).

-For example, the [Gorge Tillicum Community Assocation](https://www.gorgetillicum.ca/) is archived at [https://6kgrvkneaaaa.vichex.ca/](https://6kgrvkneaaaa.vichex.ca/).
+For example, the [Gorge Tillicum Community Assocation](https://www.gorgetillicum.ca/) is archived at [https://6kgrvkneaaaa.vichex.ca/](https://6kgrvkneaaaa.vichex.ca/)

-Compared to a web archive created with WebRecorder, these archives don't have images, so they aren't very human friendly.
-They do have the text that a web search engine needs though.
-Also, the Common Crawl spider covers the entire world, so I don't think it captures all the pages on sites that are very deep.
+Compared to a web archive created with WebRecorder, the Common Crawl archives don't have images, so they don't render well with ReplayWeb.page.
+They do have all the text that a web search engine needs though.
+Also, the Common Crawl spider has to cover the entire world, so it doesn't capture all the pages on sites that are very deep.

 Another drawback with the Common Crawl data is that their crawler respects [robots.txt](https://en.wikipedia.org/wiki/Robots.txt) files, so several of the community associations have no data.
 For example, the [James Bay Neighbourhood Assocation](https://www.jbna.org/) has very little data: [https://6kgrue2eaaaa.vichex.ca/](https://6kgrue2eaaaa.vichex.ca/)